 Table 4-13.
-Past, Present and Reasonably Foreseeable Future Actions Included in Cumulative Impact Analysis
+Past, Present, and Reasonably Foreseeable Future Actions Included in Cumulative Impact Analysis

 Category/Projects Project Description Key Resource Areas with Potential Cumulative Impacts LDWF Region 5 office facility Construction of office building and parking lots.
-Short-term, adverse impacts to: Geology and Substrates Hydrology and Water Quality Air Quality Noise Habitats Wildlife Species Infrastructure Long-term, adverse impacts to: Geology and Substrates Hydrology and Water Quality Air Quality Noise Habitats Wildlife Species Infrastructure Residential/commercial construction and road improvements Vacant land to the south and east of the Proposed Alternative site may be developed in the future.
+Short-term, adverse impacts to: Residential/commercial construction and road improvements Vacant land to the south and east of the Proposed Alternative site may be developed in the future.
 Road improvements may occur in the vicinity of the Proposed Alternative.
-Short-term, adverse impacts to: Geology and Substrates Hydrology and Water Quality Air Quality Noise Habitats Wildlife Species Infrastructure Long-term, adverse impacts to: Geology and Substrates Hydrology and Water Quality Air Quality Noise Habitats Wildlife Species Infrastructure Noise Habitats Wildlife Species Infrastructure Public Health and Safety, Including Flood and Shoreline Protection Long-term, positive impacts to: Infrastructure
+Short-term, adverse impacts to: Geology and substrates Hydrology and water quality Air quality Noise Habitats Wildlife species Infrastructure Long-term, adverse impacts to: Geology and substrates Hydrology and water quality Air quality Noise Habitats Wildlife species Infrastructure Noise Habitats Wildlife species Infrastructure Public health and safety, including flood and shoreline protection Long-term, positive impacts to: Infrastructure

-Based on the assessment summarized in Table 4-13 above, the resource areas with potential for cumulative adverse impacts are Geology and Substrates, Hydrology and Water Quality, Air Quality, Noise, Habitats, Wildlife Species, Infrastructure, and Public Health and Safety, Including Flood and Shoreline Protection.
+Based on the assessment summarized in Table 4-13 above, the resource areas with potential for cumulative adverse impacts are geology and substrates; hydrology and water quality; air quality; noise; habitats; wildlife species; infrastructure; and public health and safety, including flood and shoreline protection.

-The identified actions of the LDWF office and future further development are expected to have no or negligible impacts to Marine and Estuarine Fauna, Essential Fish Habitat, and Managed Fish Species, and Tourism and Recreational Use therefore no cumulative impacts to these resources are expected when considered with the SCEC Proposed Alternative.
+The identified actions of the LDWF office and future further development are expected to have no or negligible impacts to marine and estuarine fauna, essential fish habitat, and managed fish species and tourism and recreational use; therefore, no cumulative impacts to these resources are expected when considered with the SCEC Proposed Alternative.

-The Lake Charles SCEC Proposed Alternative would create long-term benefits to Habitats and Wildlife Species due to the proposed creation of aquatic and terrestrial habitats included in the Proposed Alternative.
-These resources would likely have short-term and long-term adverse impacts from the identified actions, but similar to the Proposed Alternative site, the surrounding land is mostly cleared of vegetation and is currently comprised of poor quality habitat.
-The cumulative effect from the Proposed Alternative and the identified actions are expected to result in cumulative beneficial impacts to Habitats and Wildlife Species due to the higher quality habitats created as part of the Proposed Alternative.
+The Lake Charles SCEC Proposed Alternative would create long-term benefits to habitats and wildlife species due to the proposed creation of aquatic and terrestrial habitats included in the Proposed Alternative.
+These resources would likely have short- and long-term adverse impacts from the identified actions, but similar to the Proposed Alternative site, the surrounding land is mostly cleared of vegetation and is currently comprised of poor quality habitat.
+The cumulative effect from the Proposed Alternative and the identified actions are expected to result in cumulative beneficial impacts to habitats and wildlife species due to the higher quality habitats created as part of the Proposed Alternative.

-The Lake Charles SCEC Proposed Alternative and the identified actions are expected to have similar short-term and long-term adverse impacts on the following resources Geology and Substrates, Hydrology and Water Quality, Air Quality, Noise, Infrastructure, and Public Health and Safety, Including Flood and Shoreline Protection.
-Therefore, cumulative impacts are expected to be adverse, but may be mitigated for with the use of BMPs during construction and in project design.
+The Lake Charles SCEC Proposed Alternative and the identified actions are expected to have similar short- and long-term adverse impacts on geology and substrates; hydrology and water quality; air quality; noise; infrastructure; and public health and safety, including flood and shoreline protection.
+Therefore, cumulative impacts are expected to be adverse but may be mitigated for with the use of BMPs during construction and in project design.